 🌟 Introduction

-I have carried out an overview of the systems of government in other countries, including some infographics on the US system, which I will leave below for your reference.
-Meanwhile, as far as Italy is concerned, in order to put into practice all my good intentions, and hopefully those of as many 'awakened' people as possible, priority must be given to reforms that protect legitimate governments from possible interference by other institutions that are alien to a modern concept of politics, where I find that the normal 'weights' of politics are decisively counterbalanced by military ones.
-To explore this topic further, it would be useful to conduct separate comparative analyses with the organization of government systems in other countries that are more capable of maintaining more effective rule of law, such as the more strictly parliamentary republicst han Italy, which, as we will see below, does not represent these cases.
-Of course, we must always bear in mind, as history teaches us, the inherently evolutionary nature of politics itself, and, among other things, take a look at the various
+protect legitimate governments from possible interference by other institutions that are alien to a modern concept of politics, where instead I find that in our and many other countries the normal 'weights' of politics are decisively counterbalanced by those of certain military elites.
+To explore this topic further, it would be useful to conduct separate comparative analyses with the organization of government systems in other countries that are more capable of maintaining more effective rule of law, such as the more strictly parliamentary republics than Italy, a country which, as we will see below, does not represent these cases.
+Of course, we must always bear in mind, as history teaches us, the inherently evolutionary nature of politics itself, and meanwhile, among others, take a look at the various institutional competences and related entities of the United States political system.
+This, of course, is regardless of the fact that governments themselves can 'do damage'.
+However, upon closer analysis of the Italian case, I do not know to what extent the Constituent Assembly of 1946 wanted the figure of the President of the Republic

-without any further extension of powersgiven that we must carefully consider its historical and current form, where he has a whole series of functions (and here is an overview), established in different parts of the current Constitution, which favor his role as an actor of interference in political action.
+'essentially' as a representative of national unity (essentially of Italians) and as an 'arbitrator' or guarantor of the Constitution without any further extension of powersgiven that we must carefully consider its historical and current form, where he has a whole series of functions (and here is an overview), established in different parts of the current Constitution, which favor his role as an actor of interference in political action.
 Therefore, in my opinion, based on the organization of the Italian political system, these are powers that confer on the Head of State, real extra powers, which can be deduced from those that you will see underlined in the list below.
 First of all, I invite you to seriously consider some of them: those of Head of the Armed Forces (in other strictly parliamentary republics, this power is held by a President-Prime Minister) and President of the Consiglio Superiore della Magistratura (an administrative body of self-government, with the exception of its president, of the judiciary).There are also other functions which, although 'indirectly', strengthen his role in political decision-making, even though Article 89 of the Constitution requires ministers to countersign presidential acts.
-Some of his powers are a guarantee, some are 'with reservation', and some are not very significant.
-I will list them here for the benefit of most readers: he appoints one third of the members of the Constitutional Court, ratifies international treaties subject to parliamentary authorization, declares a state of war decided by the Chambers, can dissolve the Chambers, calls elections, appoints the Prime Minister and Ministers, appoints up to five senators for life, promulgates laws (with the possibility of sending them back to Parliament) and issues decrees having the force of law and regulations, authorizes the presentation of government bills to Parliament, calls referendums, and appoints certain high-ranking state officials.
-So, given the powers given to him, which are concentrated in this monocratic institution (meaning it's a single body made up of just one person) and self-determined (there are no oversight mechanisms for his actions), which is currently the President of the Republic, about whom, as I said before, I have my doubts on its definition as essentially a "representative" and an "arbitrator" or a "guarantor," these often and unhindered result in powers of political direction, despite the fact that some, whether partisan or not, would have us believe otherwise: proof of this is the long history of various interferences in Italian politics by the Head of State, of which I will shortly mention some of the most recent and representative episodes.
-Moreover, for the more attentive, I have already previously evoked the legacy of a historical figure from the past...
-Various episodes in our history could therefore only confirm a power parallel to that of the government, Parliament, and the judiciary (among the most prominent examples I have gleaned from online AI sources are the mandates of Giovanni Gronchi, Francesco Cossiga, Oscar Luigi Scalfaro, Giorgio Napolitano, and Sergio Mattarella, to which I would add Carlo Azeglio Ciampi, who was in office during that sinister political period of the 'sinistri' [leftists], which I discussed in the dedicated paragraph).
-Along with this article, which will please some and displease others, but here it is not the purpose of these interventions by the presidential institution that interests us now, but rather how these episodes, among the most recent, are very representative of the interference of heads of state (which is why I propose radical reforms to this problem below), I leave here a brief list of historical analyses on the subject for those who wish to learn more, almost all English:12345678.
+Then, some of his powers are a guarantee, some are 'with reservation', and some are not very significant.
+I will list them here for the benefit of most readers: he appoints one third of the members of the Constitutional Court, ratifies international treaties subject to parliamentary authorization, declares a state of war decided by the Chambers, can dissolve the Chambers, calls elections, appoints the Prime Minister and Ministers, appoints up to five senators for life, promulgates laws (with the possibility of sending them back to Parliament) and issues decrees having the force of law and regulations, and authorizes the presentation of government bills to Parliament, calls referendums, and appoints certain high-ranking state officials.
+So, given the powers given to him, which are concentrated in this monocratic institution (meaning it's a single body made up of just one person) and self-determined (there are no oversight mechanisms for his actions), which is currently the President of the Republicthese often and unhindered result in powers of political direction, despite the fact that some, whether partisan or not, would have us believe otherwise: proof of this is the long history of various interferences in Italian politics by the Head of State, of which I will shortly mention some of the most recent and representative episodes.
+As I said before, I have my doubts on its definition as essentially a "representative" and an "arbitrator" or a "guarantor".

-According to a definition that is unfortunately
+According to a definition that is

-widely accepted, Italy has a parliamentary republic form of government, as classified by Wikipedia itself, but, perhaps for reasons of brevity, it presents categories in general terms (the same entry in English has a few more), which gloss over the many variations/details that exist on a case-by-case basis (with the extreme case being that each state or community would be a category in itself), although this aspect is discussed in the text of the referenced entry.
+unfortunately widely accepted, Italy has a parliamentary republic form of government, as classified by Wikipedia itself, but, perhaps for reasons of brevity, it presents categories in general terms (the same entry in English has a few more), which gloss over the many variations/details that exist on a case-by-case basis (with the extreme case being that each state or community would be a category in itself), although this aspect is discussed in the text of the referenced entry.
 Moreover, in Italy, a nation with many dark, nuanced aspects, which no ruling class has ever escaped, and with which the Cupola generally 'wallow', our 'hybrid' political system presents shady areas that are unacceptable for a true republic.
 I would therefore define Italy as a parliamentary republic, at least with reservations.

 Therefore, in order to progress towards a more realistic Republic, in addition to the reform of the police force, institutional reforms of historic significance are needed for Italy and other nations that have been left behind.

 Therefore, starting from this 'confused' Italian political reality, in my opinion one of the priority solutions is a parliamentary appointment of governments without the presidential passage for the more or less "formal" appointment of the Prime Minister and Ministers, and the protection of their pre-established temporal stability, obviously regardless of their political 'color', naturally with maximum time limits for each term of office, but as we will see in more detail, in cases of re-election, I propose gradually decreasing periods.
-In this regard, the current italian government (2025) proposes universal suffrage for the election of the head of government but, as with the direct election of a head of state (as in France), based on what has been discussed above regarding democracy, I am uncertain how much this would resolve the issues.
-Here I am dealing with urgent issues and calling for practical and effective proposals to be tested, and I repeat, without any political partisanship: I believe that the advantage of averting politically unacceptable external interference in the main political bodies is a priority.
+And since, regarding this matter, the current government (2026) is proposing the election of the Prime Minister by universal suffrage, and elsewhere we have cases of the direct election of a head of state (for example, in France), based on what I discussed earlier regarding democracy, I have asked myself questions like: ignoring considerations regarding current characteristics and composition of a “people,” how much direct “people power” vs. expert or deliberative “qualified majority” power (e.g. a Parliament) should shape the executive?
+I discussed this topic with the AI; here is the reference link.

-Continuing the discussion, beyond comparisons with other 'demilitarized' nations, for the sake of brevity I will limit myself to considering the hypothesis, which, as already mentioned, is one of the possible options, that goes in the direction of a significantly 'parliamentary' republic, with the replacement of those
+Continuing the discussion, beyond comparisons with other 'demilitarized' nations, for the sake of brevity I will limit myself to considering the hypothesis, which, as already mentioned, is one of the possible options, that goes in the direction of a significantly 'parliamentary' republic, with the replacement of those historical functions that we have seen to be the prerogative of the President of the Italian Republic with more 'widespread' and 'dispersed' (but not too much so) bodies/entities.

 Having closed this parenthesis, continuing with the case of possible reforms towards a parliamentary republic, if some people, and currently it will not be a few, think that the abolition of the office of President of the Republic seems too much, I would say to them that consideration could be given to maintaining this institutional figure in a purely representative role for the nation.

-administrative acts, the Court of Auditors with jurisdiction over public accounting matters, and, at a more purely advisory and monitoring level, the National Council for Economics and Labor (CNEL), with powers of legislative initiative and the faculty to contribute to the drafting of legislation on economic and social matters. it should be noted here that towards the end of 2016 this body came to the forefront of Italian public opinion, as its abolition was provided for in the Renzi-Boschi constitutional reform, which was then rejected by a constitutional referendum.
+For the sake of completeness with regard to the current institutional control bodies, I would like to mention also other organs provided for in the Constitution in the Italian political system (here is more detailed in italian), which is summary, taken together, have jurisdictional, control, public audit, advisory, and executive powers (i.e., they can impose mandatory actions), such as the Council of State ³ (which is also the court of appeal for decisions of the Regional Administrative Courts) with regard to administrative acts, the Court of Auditors with jurisdiction over public accounting matters, and, at a more purely advisory and monitoring level, the National Council for Economics and Labor (CNEL), with powers of legislative initiative and the faculty to contribute to the drafting of legislation on economic and social matters. it should be noted here that towards the end of 2016 this body came to the forefront of Italian public opinion, as its abolition was provided for in the Renzi-Boschi constitutional reform, which was then rejected by a constitutional referendum.
 The list of these bodies is completed by the controversial Consiglio Supremo di Difesa .

 In conclusion, I would like to mention cases in which binding consultative power is vested in the people, through the institution of the abrogative referendum and, in constitutional matters, through the institution of the confirmatory referendum on constitutional laws (for an overview, see this this section of a Wikipedia entry).